loopbackio/loopback-next/docs/site/tutorials/authentication/Authentication-Tutorial.md

 ## Step 2: Add Authenticate Action

+{% include note.html content="Skip this step when using a [middleware-based sequence](../../REST-middleware-sequence.md), which is used by default on newly-generated LoopBack 4 applications." %}

 Next, we will add the authenticate action in the Sequence.
 We’ll also modify the error when authentication fails to return status code 401.